-As the first statewide housing authority in the nation, the Vermont State Housing Authority is proud to have reached a milestone anniversary and celebrate 50 years of providing direct housing services to families and individuals throughout our great state of Vermont.
+As the first statewide housing authority in the nation, the Vermont State Housing Authority is proud to have reached a milestone anniversary and in 2018 celebrated 50 years of providing direct housing services to families and individuals throughout our great state of Vermont.

 Created on March 23, 1968 by the Vermont Legislature, the Authority’s purpose was and is to improve affordable housing conditions and facilities by using resources and assistance provided by the federal government.
 By forming unique partnerships and without any state appropriations, the Authority has successfully fulfilled its legislative mandate to provide affordable housing services to Vermont neediest families.
 Starting out with just 100 units of housing in 1968, today the Authority is active in almost every community in the state and provides services to approximately 8500 families and individuals.